 Students must petition if they wish to be exempted from or request a change in any of the SESP degree or specific course requirements of SESP.
 Petition forms are available electronically in the SESP Office of Student Affairs and on the SESP website.
-No petition is considered unless it is approved by the student's adviser and the SESP assistant dean for student affairs.
+No petition is considered unless it is approved by the student's adviser.
 Petitions requesting that a course substitute for a degree requirement must be submitted before the posted deadline.

 SESP concentrations are interdisciplinary and flexible, allowing many undergraduates to enroll in University-wide programs or to pursue up to two additional majors, one additional major and one minor, or as many as two minors along with their concentration.
-Options include the five-quarter Certificate in Civic Engagement Program and the Summer Field Studies Programs administered by SESP; see page 202 for more information.
+Options include the five-quarter Certificate in Civic Engagement Program and the Summer Field Studies Programs administered by SESP; see page 206 for more information.
 Many students also elect to spend one or more quarters in a University-approved study abroad program.